kensanata/oddmu/README.md

 Page titles are filenames with `.md` appended.
 If your filesystem cannot handle it, it can't be a page title.
 Specifically, *no slashes* in filenames.

+The pages are indexed as the server starts and the index is kept in memory.
+If you have a ton of pages, this surely wastes a lot of memory.

 ## References